hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 In a single node/computer, generation of unique ids is typically achieved using a growing monontonic sequence such as a counter or the system clock.

-In the view of a distributed system where each node could increment this counter simultaneously and the [the system clock is unreliable](https://tigerbeetle.com/blog/three-clocks-are-better-than-one) there needs to be some way of solving this [global clock synchronisation problem](https://www.youtube.com/watch?v=mAyW-4LeXZo) of not only skewing different "times" but logical ordering of events.
+In the view of a distributed system where each node could increment this counter simultaneously and [the system clock is unreliable](https://tigerbeetle.com/blog/three-clocks-are-better-than-one) there needs to be some way of solving this [global clock synchronisation problem](https://www.youtube.com/watch?v=mAyW-4LeXZo) of not only skewing different "times" but logical ordering of events.
 What to do?
 We also want to prevent the need to exchange messages or co-ordination so lamport clocks are out!

 1. A pseudo logical event clock where we can represent causal dependencies as combinations of properties of our system for e.g the system clock + orignating node id + a random request id(tie breaker).
 Luckily for this challenge there aren't requirements for **space** or **ordering** or **causality**, only **global uniqueness**, which is naive but isn't too far off more sophisticated schemes [^1] [^2] [^3]